UBCSmartCity/SmartStreetLight/README.md

-# Smart-City-Living

-Smart City Living
+# Smart City Living
-Objective
-Build an integrated smart IOT product which allows a smarter living environment.
+A sub-division of an engineering design team from UBC, UBC Smart City Living attempts to build an integrated IOT products which allows a more modern & smarter living environment.

-Products
-Face ID Door Lock
-Temperature Control
-Air Quality Control
-Ambient Lighting (Jan 23)

-Ambient Lighting
+## Ambient
-Build a lighting control device that mimics True Tone, but instead for the entire house.
+*Ambient* is a product that automates the lighting of a given environment using veml3328 light sensors and STM32F4-Disc board.

+### Initial Design

+4 sensors attached to a window that absorbs outside light.
+The input is then processed through an algorithm that determines the most appropriate output of indoor light bulbs.